athornton/rpgexperiments/Fallout/Fallout-rules.md

 #### Poison damage

 Some enemies, such as Radscorpions, make envenomed attacks.
-The damage will be given as the product of two die rolls (e.g. `1d8 x 1d4`).
-The first die roll is the damage; the second is the duration.
-Each round of the duration, the poisoned creature must make an `END` save (modified by poison toxicity) or take the amount of damage indicated.
-This damage is re-rolled each round until the duration has expired.
+Poison works like burn damage, except that you get an END save each time it would do damage (possibly modified by the poison's potency) to avoid damage, but you cannot take an action to further reduce the damage.

 If you are hit by a poisoned attack, but your armor causes you to take no damage, you are not affected by the poison either.